sushanth-shetty11/fake-products-detection-blockchain/README.md

 🗂️ **Project Structure**

 📁 hello-eth: Contains blockchain-related code and smart contracts.
-📁 blockchaincounterfeit: Frontend application built with React.js for user interactions.
+📁 blockchaincounterfeit: Frontend application built with Html and css for user interactions.

 ⚙️ **Setup and Usage**